-Street closings in Waukesha and possible changes to the ordinance are again up for discussion, despite the work completed by the downtown taskforce earlier this year.
+Street closings in Waukesha and possible changes to the ordinance are again up for discussion, despite

 The Ordinance & License Committee will take up a referral from Alderwoman Kathleen Cummings about the issue at 6:30 p.m. tonight (Aug.
 27) at City Hall.

 Cummings is asking the committee to define duties and responsibilities for the organizers who are closing the streets during a special event.